« BackReverse Video Searchblog.mixpeek.comSubmitted by Beefin a year ago

-• hivacruz 10 months ago
+• hivacruz a year ago

 Instead of taking a image every 5 seconds from the video and embed it, you could detect when there are enough changes between frames to decide to embed or not.
 One frame, one scene, one vector.